dsnowden25/Labs/graph-converter/README.md

 Before you work on that, review the provided code and explain to each other the various lines.
 This is called a **CODE WALK** and is often a skill asked in technical interviews.
 Make sure you understand how the code works, and that you can explain it to your teammates.

+We did this!^
+*And asked each other questions, which sometimes led to more questions.*

 At this point, you can run `make` which will build the program.
 You can then run `./adj_fun.out` to run the program.
 You will see it will print out the graph as an adjacency matrix.

 Now, draw the graph on a piece of paper.